From Enemies to Allies: noaccordion Surrender LP

-When noaccordion’s Onah Indigo threw herself into writing music for her new LP she was hurting, physically and emotionally.
+When Onah Indigo from noaccordion threw herself into writing music for her new Surrender LP she was hurting, physically and emotionally.
 She titled one track “Nemesis,” then “Enemies.”
 As the balm of creating music and collaborating with friends healed her hurt, she gave the track a final title to signify her new state of mind: “Allies.”

 The Oakland-based electronic musician and accordion maverick was reeling from a soured relationship and the lingering pain of a back injury when she created the music on Surrender (self-release May 18).
 “The best way for me to work with pain was to make the music,” she explains.
 “It was a dark, heavy winter, and I just had to plug myself into the studio and focus on songwriting.
 I’m driven to process my emotion, and music-making transforms it into beauty.”

 Surrender is the result of this alchemical process: transmuting the emotional energy of that leaden winter into glitch hop-infused electronic tracks.
 At the heart of each track, eclectic beats are juxtaposed with the unexpected samples that are typical of noaccordion albums- if anything about noaccordion can be called typical.

 For one thing, there is accordion on Surrender.
 Despite her initial ambivalence about the unwieldy instrument that gives her act its name, Onah has embraced the accordion in the studio and on stage.
 On the downtempo meditation “Another Way,” she spins a thread of melody with the accordion akin to how some other electronic artists use violin, while on “Mars,” it takes on an aggressive, distorted edge that Onah describes as angry “Aries energy” in response to the current political climate.

 Surrender LP Cover

 noaccordion Surrender LP was a Quest for Transformation